nschlia/ffmpegfs/README.md

 | MAXTHON | Win | Maxthon| Must decode first (1) |

 (1)
-* When opened while transcoding, an error message appears.
+* An error message appears when the file is opened while transcoding.
-* must start again when the file is transcoded
+* Must start again when the file is transcoded.
-* Works fine when the file is loaded directly from the buffer.
+* It works fine when the file is loaded directly from the buffer.

 This all boils down to the fact that Firefox and Edge are the only browsers that support the necessary extensions to start playback while still transcoding.